ooikk/Arduino-Documentation/README.md

 - **USB Mode**: ```Hardware CDC and JTAG``` (Or Disabled, it doesn't strictly matter for the UART bridge, but Hardware CDC is fine).

 If **USB CDC On Boot**: ```Enabled``` (Using Native USB)
 You can use the ESP32-S3's advanced native USB features (like making it act as a USB Keyboard/Mouse, USB MIDI, or USB Mass Storage).
-It uses up two extra GPIO pins (43 and 44) on the ESP32.

 ## Voltage Regulator